fra9106/P5blogPhp/README.md

 4 - Import the database in phpMyAdmin found in the DataBase directory

-5 - The Admin account is : mail bibi@bibi.fr password : bibi
+5 - The Admin account is : bibi[admin] password : bibi
-    The Editor account is : mail bubu@bubu.fr password : bubu

 6 - create a member account and enjoy it